sap-tutorials/sap-build-process-automation/tutorials/spa-create-forms/spa-create-forms.md

     As the task appears in the `MyInbox`, there will be duration information shown to the recipients like Overdue if the task was not completed in 2 days, or within 1 day if the task is supposed to be completed in 1 day etc.

-6. Similarly, go to the **Inputs** tab and map the different input fields, which were marked as read-only in the approval form, by selecting the respective **Process Content** entry.
+6. Similarly, go to the **Inputs** section and map the different input fields, which were marked as read-only in the approval form, by selecting the respective **Process Content** entry.

     | **Form Input Fields**| **Process Content Entry**
     |  :------------- | :-------------